-А. PARTY DETAILS
+A. PARTY DETAILS

 SDA

 1. SDA Saputo Dairy Australia Pty Ltd

-2. ABN ABN 52 166 135 486
+2. ABN 52 166 135 486

 3. Email (for notices) supplierservices@saputo.com

 Supp lier

 4. Supplier / Owner - Legal name/entity name (i.e. company, trustee of a trust, partnership, individual)

 5. Supplier / Owner Address

 6. ABN or ACN (include ABN of trust if relevant)

 7. Farm Number

 8. Supplier / Owner Number

 9. Farm address

 10. Email (for notices)

 Share efarmer

-11. Sharefarming arrangement Yes 🗆 No 🗆
+11. Sharefarming arrangement Yes □ No □

 12. Sharefarmer - Legal name/entity name (i.e. company, trustee of a trust, partnership, individual)

 13. Sharefarmer ACN/ABN (include ABN of trust if relevant)

-14. Supplier / Sharefarmer Number
+14. Supplier/Sharefarmer Number

 15. Email (for notices)

-в.
-SUPPLY PERIOD
+В. SUPPLY PERIOD

 16. Start of Supply Period If no date is inserted, your supply period will be deemed to start on the date when we first pick-up Milk from you in the 2023/24 Milk Year.

-17. End Date of Supply Period 30 June 2024 , unless terminated earlier in accordance with this MSA.
+17. End Date of Supply Period 30 June 2025 , unless terminated earlier in accordance with this exclusive MSA.

-с.
-MILK PAYMENTS OPTIONS 18.
-Milk Proceeds Percentage If no percentage is entered, 100% of milk proceeds will go to the Supplier/Owner specified in Item A.4 above.
-Owner % Sharefarmer % 19.
-Name of person(s) who can amend the Milk Proceeds Percentage Refer to clause 5.1 of the General Terms.
-20. Two-year average base for Growth Payment (kg MS) (new suppliers) If you are a new Supplier and eligible for the Growth Payment, this number will be used as the base for calculation of the Growth Payment.
-Refer to Chapter 5 of the Supplier Handbook.
+C. MILK PAYMENTS OPTIONS

+18. Milk Proceeds Percentage If no percentage is entered, 100% of milk proceeds will go to the Supplier/Owner specified in Item A.4 above.
+Owner % Sharefarmer %

+19. Name of person(s) who can amend the Milk Proceeds Percentage Refer to clause 5.1 of the General Terms.